simonsirak/operating-systems/theory/condition-variables.md

 This code follows the design suggestions from the bullet points above.
 Fortunately, these are the only issues we need to keep in mind for this particular problem.
 In order to expand to a buffer of arbitrary size, you need to replace the buffer with an array and use it as a circular queue/ring buffer.
 The mechanics themselves are the same though.

+The special argument/return types are simply so that you can start these functions as separate threads.